Apodini/Apodini/Documentation/Relationship/Relationship.md

 }
 ```

-It will be observed that the `StatusInformationHandler` returns instances of type `StatusInformation`.
+It can be observed that the `StatusInformationHandler` returns instances of type `StatusInformation`.
-So when another Endpoint references the type `StatusInformation`, we can easily get a reference to the Endpoint returning
-that type.
+This information is saved, so that we can for a certain type list all Endpoints which return that exact type.
+The goal is then, that the user can annotate endpoints or data structures with type information (e.g. `StatusInformation.self`)
+ to indicate relationships.
+This is explained in the following chapters.

-Furthermore, if we detect, that the return type of a `Handler` conforms to the `Identifiable` protocol, there are some
+If we detect, that the return type of a `Handler` conforms to the `Identifiable` protocol, there are some
 additional steps we need to check.
 * If we can match the type of the `.id` property to any `@PathParameter` (with the same type) contained in the path,
     we save that return type to our index (Though: see note below).